konradloch/software-engineering-notes/software-engineering-notes/Programming language/Go.md

 - You must call recover from within a defer because once a panic happens, only deferred functions are run.
 - Go favors code that explicitly outlines the possible failure conditions over shorter code that handles anything while saying nothing.
 - When you have a stack trace in your error, the output includes the full path to the file on the computer where the program was compiled.
 If you don’t want to expose the path, use the -trimpath flag when building your code.
 This replaces the full path with the package.
+- If your goroutine can produce errors, those errors should be tightly coupled with your result type, and passed along through the same lines of communication—just like regular synchronous functions.

 #### Repo, modules, package.
 - While you can store more than one module in a repository, it isn’t encouraged.
 Everything within a module is versioned together.
 Maintaining two modules in one repository means tracking separate versions for two different projects in a single repository.